 Participating higher education providers receive a gold, silver or bronze award reflecting the excellence of their teaching, learning environment and student outcomes.
 The awards cover undergraduate teaching.

 The Government introduced the TEF in 2016 as a trial year, from which lessons will be learned for future years.
 The results were published in June 2017.
-Participating higher education providers and their TEF awards are listed on the HEFCE website.

 Frequently Asked Questions: TEF